EASI-STRESS/easistrain/doc/reference_frames.rst

    \| \vec{n}_H \|= \frac{1}{d_H}

-The scattered intensity from a crytal is maximal in the directions where the lattice planes fullfill the Laue conditions for diffraction
+The scattered intensity from a crystal is maximal in the directions where the lattice planes fulfill the Laue conditions for diffraction

 .. math::